bsc-dom/dataclay/docs/source/contributing.rst

 Contributing
 ============

-dataClay is a community-maintained project and we happily accept contributions.
+dataClay is a `BSC <https://www.bsc.es/research-and-development/software-and-apps/software-list/dataclay>`_ project under the `BSD License <https://github.com/bsc-dom/dataclay/blob/main/LICENSE.txt>`_ and we happily accept contributions.

 If you wish to add a new feature or fix a bug: